jarsen/jarsen.github.io/_posts/2015-06-23-no-magic-json.md

 ## Conclusion

+I think this JSON code is quite nice, and easy for anyone to understand without having their mind blown.
+Even though [I went a little caremad the other week about Result](http://jasonlarsen.me/2015/06/14/result-vs-throws.html), I like how this code turned out better than my old `Result` based JSON parsing: it's easier to explain to others, and it's much easier on the compiler, which saves you time when trying to figure out what is wrong.
+It is also more idiomatic.

+I'm sure there are some cool ways to improve this code, I'd love to hear your thoughts!
+Please leave a comment or give me a shout on [twitter](http://twitter.com/jarsen) ([@jarsen](http://twitter.com/jarsen))

 The Swift 2.0 beta2 brings _extensions to generic types_.
 Generic types extensions allow us to add functionality to things like `Array` and `Dictionary` in specific cases.
 Unfortunately for the moment it seems that you can't give it specific types for Key/Value, only protocol conformance.
 If we could specify specific types, we could extend `[String:AnyObject]` and typealias it to `JSONObject` instead of having a wrapper class.

-I think this JSON code is quite nice, and easy for anyone to understand without having their mind blown.
-Even though [I went a little caremad the other week about Result](http://jasonlarsen.me/2015/06/14/result-vs-throws.html), I like how this code turned out better than my old `Result` based JSON parsing: it's easier to explain to others, and it's much easier on the compiler, which saves you time when trying to figure out what is wrong.
-It is also much more idiomatic.

-I'm sure there are some cool ways to improve this code, I'd love to hear your thoughts!
-Please leave a comment or give me a shout on [twitter](http://twitter.com/jarsen) ([@jarsen](http://twitter.com/jarsen))

 And here's [the final code](https://gist.github.com/jarsen/2b0913111c0427642c41) all in one gist.